Kinship Care is when a child is looked after by their extended family or close friends if they cannot remain with their birth parents.

 Becoming A Kinship Carer

-If you would like to be considered as a Kinship Carer, it is helpful that you first make the child’s parents aware, however, in all instances, you should inform the child’s social worker directly.
+If you want to be considered as a Kinship Carer, it's important to first inform the child's parents and, in all cases, notify the child's social worker.

 Why are Kinship Carers assessed and what is involved?